 Paul Gauguin (7 June 1848 – 8 May 1903) was born in Paris, France in 1848, and became a leading post-impressionist painter who developed a new style which fused impressionism with a more avant-garde style.

 For the first seven years of his life, he lived in Peru due to his mother’s Peruvian roots.
 But, he spent most of his childhood being brought up in Paris, where he excelled as a student and became interested in art.
-Initially he gained work on a merchant ship, before joining the French navy for two years.
+Initially, he gained work, on a merchant ship, before joining the French navy for two years.
 He later quit and became a stockbroker.
-Back in Paris, he became acquainted with the burgdeoning art community, and formed a good friendship with the artist Camille Pissarro.
+Back in Paris, he became acquainted with the burgeoning art community and formed a good friendship with the artist Camille Pissarro.
 In 1873, he married a Danish woman, Mette Sophie Gad – they had five children.
-At one point, Guaguin was working as a stockbroker in Copenhagen, but his desire to paint was too strong.
+At one point, Gauguin was working as a stockbroker in Copenhagen, but his desire to paint was too strong.
 He gave up his job and returned to Paris, leaving his family behind.

-Initially Gauguin was interested in impressionism, but increasingly he felt it was stilted and artists were merely imitating each others.
-He became increasingly interested with African and Asian art.
-He felt this captured greater symbolism and hidden meaning.
-In 1887, he spent time in Martinique, where he lived in a primitive hut, becoming immersed in the local culture.
+Initially, Gauguin was interested in impressionism, but increasingly he felt it was stilted and artists were merely imitating each other.
+He became increasingly interested in African and Asian art.
+He felt this captured a greater symbolism and hidden meaning.
+In 1887, he spent time in Martinique, where he lived in a primitive hut becoming immersed in the local culture.

-1888 he spent nine weeks painting in Arles, with his friend Vincent Van Gogh.
-They both had a great mutual respect, however, being of a similar temprement, they had a volatile relationship.
+In 1888, he spent nine weeks painting in Arles, with his friend Vincent Van Gogh.
+They both had a great mutual respect, however, being of a similar temperament, they had a volatile relationship.
 Both suffered from periods of depression and manic mood swings.
-Despite great love, they also had fierce arguments.
-However, this period was profitable for both artists.
+Despite a great mutual appreciation, they also had fierce arguments.
+This period proved productive for both artists.